platformatic/platformatic/docs/reference/service/introduction.md

 Platformatic Service is an HTTP server that provides a developer tools for building robust APIs with Node.js.

-For a high level overview of how Platformatic DB works, please reference the [Architecture](/getting-started/architecture.md) guide.
+For a high level overview of how Platformatic Service works, please reference the [Architecture](/getting-started/architecture.md) guide.

 ## Features